If you will be taking classes for college credit:

 Title IV school code for each college that you may attend before you start the FAFSA process.

-The FAFSA is required for almost all financial aid programs offered by the colleges of DCCCD, and most of the college
+The FAFSA is required for almost all financial aid programs offered by Dallas College, and most of the campus

 Financial Aid Offices provide computers and help with completing the FAFSA.